thma/LtuPatternFactory/README.md

 ```

 What I have shown so far just demonstrates the general mechanism of chaining `map` and `reduce` functions without implying any parallel execution.
 Essentially we are chaining a `map` with a `fold` (i.e. reduction) function.
-In the Haskell base library there is a higher order function `foldMap` that covers exactly this pattern of chaining:
+In the Haskell base library there is a higher order function `foldMap` that covers exactly this pattern of chaining.
+Please note that `foldMap`does only a single traversal of the foldable data structure.
+It fuses the `map` and `reduce` phase into a single one by function composition of `mappend` and the mapping function `f`:

 ```haskell
 -- | Map each element of the structure to a monoid,